balza/salestaxes/README.md

-36.2 Refactor PurchasedItem to hold the tax on each item value 36.3 Modified PurchasedItemFactory added invariants on taxOnEachItem 36.4 Some problems with rounding strategy, added the Input3 test case in receiptFactory 36.5 Realized that the rounding strategy is part of the tax Strategy,refactor the taxes strategies
+36.2 Refactor PurchasedItem to hold the tax on each item value 36.3 Modified PurchasedItemFactory added invariants on taxOnEachItem 36.4 Some problems with rounding strategy, added the Input3 test case in receiptFactory 36.5 Realized that the rounding strategy is part of the tax Strategy, refactor the taxes strategies